hyeon95y/Scraper_Pokemonwiki/README.md

 # Scraper_Pokemonwiki_Beautifulsoap

-Scraper for Pokemonwiki.
-I made it for the perosnal project.<br />
+• Done as a personal project during studying data analysis.<br/>
-BeautifulSoap is used.<br />
+• Web scraper using BeautifulSoap.<br/>
-Done in 2015~2016.
+• Done in 2015~2016.